 The hostname is used for storing password information.
 For example, a local connection might use "localhost", "127.0.0.1", or "::1", but these are stored separately in the password storage vault, even if they all resolve to the same place.

 The vault is implemented differently on each platform:

 Windows: The vault is an encrypted file in the MySQL Workbench

-directory.
+datadirectory.
 This is where

-implemented using the OS X Secure Keychain.
+OS X: The vault is implemented using the OS X Secure Keychain.
 The keychain contents is also viewable from the native